 Ice tongs – I’ve never really understood ice tongs.
 Nearly everyone I see using them struggles and they are basically only any good for ice cubes and useless for other ice formats.
 If you want a pair fine, but if I was you I’d just get a nice ice shovel instead.

 Clear Ice – Let’s start with making crystal clear ice.
 It’s what everyone wants and it’s what you get in expensive restaurants.
 So how do you get clear ice?
 Well first you need to know why the ice you currently make isn’t clear.
 Impurities in the water or trapped air is what’s giving you that cloudy look.
 One tip to prevent this is to use distilled water as this has very few impurities.
 Another tip is to boil your water before adding it to your mold.
 Boiling water removes any unwanted air.

 Hot water – Hot water freezes quicker than cold water, a crazy fact I know.
 The name for this is the Mpemba effect, named after a Tanzanian student who published a paper on the subject, although this effect was observed many centuries before by Aristotle.
 It wasn’t given a name then as it wasn’t accepted by science (as it doesn’t always happen).
 Even today, scientists don’t know why this happens.

 Cover ice trays with cling film – A simple trick to keep unwanted freezer tastes and smells from penetrating your ice.

 Ice expands – Liquids normally shrink when frozen but not water.
 In fact it expands by about 9% and is the reason ice floats when placed in water.
 It’s also the reason you shouldn’t put closed containers of water in the freezer unless you have given it room to expand into.

-Well I think I’ve well and truely covered the subject of ice for you cocktail in this article but of course I might have missed something out.
+Well I think I’ve well and truly covered the subject of ice for your cocktail in this article but of course I might have missed something out.
 Feel free to let me know in the comments section.